WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Taking notice of this, Stephanie becomes more mistrustful of her new father and speculates that he might be the infamous family killer.
 But with Blake one step ahead of everyone and killing any people who might be a threat to his ideals, can Stephanie save herself and her mother from a killer already living in their home?

 What worked well in The Stepfather is the realism of the situation; technically, any guy out there can just pretend to be the man of every woman's dream before backlashing his true self at them.
 The uncertainty and dread of this possibility is well played here, giving a potentially terrifying villain all the depth and intrigue needed to be a true monster.
-I guess that's what you get when you base the movie's plot on the crimes committed by notorious the serial killer John List, who murdered families and covered his tracks by changing his identity, the same manner as our movie killer's own modus.
+I guess that's what you get when you base the movie's plot on the crimes committed by notorious serial killer John List, who murdered families and covered his tracks by changing his identity, the same manner as our movie killer's own modus.

 However, what didn't work for me is that while O'Quinn's character has his moment of creepiness and intimidation, his hammy lines whenever he's in "father mode" kinda thins (if not kills) his good parent disguise.
-This might just be me but who can say "You know something?
+This might just be me, but who can say "You know something?
 Until this moment I never really knew what Thanksgiving was all about." without expecting anyone laughing or rolling their eyes at them?
 You can definitely tell this guy's up to no good with cheesy lines like that.
 (That or he's a nerd.
-A potentially dangerous nerd) Ironically, this cheesy persona might as well be the trigger point for the character to turn psycho, as his inability to accept the reality of imperfection somewhat forces him to take matters in his own hands.
+A potentially dangerous nerd) Ironically, this cheesy persona might as well be the trigger point for the character to turn psycho, as his inability to accept the reality of imperfection somewhat forces him to take matters into his own hands.
 Deadly, murderous hands.

 That being said, The Stepfather is a unique kind of a slasher film, wherein the build-up focuses more on the killer's attempt to live in a normal life while still exhibiting hack-and-slash movie antics around the last half our of the movie.
-The bodycount is surprisingly low in terms of onscreen murders, but so long as the killer's ploy is thrilling and engaging enough to keep me watching, and too it is graced with the presence of Jill Schoelen, one of my fave Scream Queens around, I'm okay with it.
+The bodycount is surprisingly low in terms of onscreen murders, but so long as the killer's ploy is thrilling and engaging enough to keep me watching, and too, being graced with the presence of Jill Schoelen, one of my fave Scream Queens around, I'm okay with it.

 Bodycount:

-1 male stabbed to death with knife
+1 male stabbed to death with a knife

-Total: 4
+Total: 6

 ~~~